starteNCS/drl-bomberman/README.md

     ![reward](scripts/q_learning/versions/3_double_q_learning/reward.png)
     The reward is stable at -40 for the first 2500 episodes.
 After that it starts to rise, but then flucuates between 0 and 80.
+    On the first look this looks like a worse result than using just the replay buffers, but taking a closer look, the average in the end drops a lot (just like in a few occurrences before).
+So there is no definite way to tell if there is a real change from only replay buffers.

 - **First Reward Structure adjustment**
   - Punishing the agent for moving far away from the middle.
 When watching the agent play, we noticed that the agent